 This is important because, whilst stranding is a massive problem, there is no doubt that many of these deaths can be avoided.

 Whales and dolphins are helpless on land and will die within a few hours or days if not properly looked after.
-In some parts of the world, including Europe, whales and dolphins that strand are usually single animals.
+In some parts of the world, including Europe, whales and dolphins that strand are usually on their own.
 The majority are old, sick or wounded.
 But in other places, for example New Zealand, they can come ashore in groups where the majority are perfectly fit.

 There are a few ‘types’ of stranding with different possible causes.

-There is a species of beaked whale, Perrin’s beaked whale, that was first identified from a few stranded individuals and has only recently been seen at sea!
+There is a species of beaked whale, Perrin’s beaked whale, that was first identified from a few stranded individuals and has only recently been seen at sea for the first time.

 Types of strandings